September 22, 2015 | By: Stephania WIlliams

 The Arc’s services to parents include: support, resources, consulting, school mediation and information and referral services.

 Stop by the Arc of McLennan County at 1300 Austin Avenue in Waco or give them a call at (254) 756-7491 to see how you can become involved or receive services.
-For other services, check out Find Services by County on this website.
+For other services, check out Find Services, Groups, and Events on this website.